Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: Instantaneous
 You channel a lance of psychic energy at a creature within range of you or of a creature [charmed](conditions.md#charmed) by you.
 Make a ranged spell attack against the target.
 On a hit, the target takes 8d6 Psychic damage and is pushed up to 2 *(3m)* away.
-You may have this attack originate from a creature within range that is [charmed](conditions.md#charmed) by you, using the [charmed](conditions.md#charmed) creature’s senses.
+You may have this attack originate from a creature within range that is [charmed](conditions.md#charmed) by you, using the [charmed](conditions.md#charmed) creature's senses.
 - **Classes**: Bard, Sorcerer
 *(Source: CS)*